-Abigail Holmes on Samsung’s industry leading customer experience
+Samsung’s industry leading customer experience by Abigail Holmes

 Our final speaker was Samsung’s CX, Design and Implementation lead, Abigail Holmes, who gave a wider overview of how the brand’s customer support and experience stores intertwine and where the new Samsung KX space sits on the customer journey.

 Abigail also shared some interesting insights into Samsung’s overall customer support journey, and how they’ve refined it across multiple online and offline channels.
 She also shared how they’ve implemented Qudini’s software into the journey with our queue management, appointment scheduling, event management technology and our ability to choreograph their store team activities alongside their customers.

 Touring the Samsung KX playground

-After our three fabulous speakers had wrapped things up, our guests were treated to a fully-immersive tour of the Samsung KX space, which included VR driving stations, the Galaxy Graffiti Wall, the Digital Cockpit connected driving experience, showcasing the future of automotive powered by Samsung technology, as well as personalised collages and 3D figurines, an AR messaging tree and much more.
+After our three fabulous speakers had wrapped things up, our guests were treated to a fully-immersive tour of the Samsung KX space, which included VR driving stations, the Galaxy graffiti wall, a Digital Cockpit showcasing Samsung’s latest smart technology for car interiors, as well as personalised collages and 3D figurines, an AR messaging tree and much more.

 We’d like to say a huge thank you to everyone who came along to our event, and especially to Tanya Weller, Abigail Holmes and the incredible teams that work alongside them.